Let's look at an example of testing an API consumption using Postman. There are other tools that you can use for testing.

 4. Paste that value into the Headers Key field in Postman.

-5. Go back to the API's Subscriptions detail page and Subscription key section Find and Use an API.
+5. Go back to the API Subscriptions details page and then the Subscription key section within the Find and Use an API Portal.

 6. Copy the Primary key value (click View link to reveal).
 It should look something like '01524318b2b948d0a58ef565947289fc'